DefineTal/T1A3-Terminal_Application/readme.md

 # Blackjack Terminal App Overview
-The aim of the this application is exhibit my skills as a python programmer by implementing different features in the app and to use a wide range of developer tools to assist in consutruction and implementation of the app.
+The aim of the this application is exhibit my skills as a python programmer by implementing different features in the app and to use a wide range of developer tools to assist in construction and implementation of the app.

 # Code Style Guide
-The coding style I abided by was Pep8 as it was the most similiar styling convention to what was used in class.
-When doing research into pep8 I had came across a rescource known as flake8 which points out code pep8 errors within the code and specifies the line.
-Initialing I was overwhelemed with the errors as there were so many:
+The coding style I abided by was Pep8 as it was the most similar styling convention to what was used in class.
+When doing research into pep8 I had came across a resource known as flake8 which points out code pep8 errors within the code and specifies the line.
+Initialing I was overwhelmed with the errors as there were so many:

 ## Errors
 ```